denisgaribovic/spam-detection/README.md

 - Individuals can enjoy a clutter-free inbox, saving time and avoiding potential scams.

 This project aims to provide a robust, easy-to-integrate solution that can be customized for different environments, helping users to stay safe and efficient.

+## Project Overview

+This project focuses on building a spam detection system using the Naive Bayes algorithm in Python.
+The system is designed to classify emails as either "spam" or "ham" (non-spam).

 ## Visual Examples